ankushdarade/TradeEnricher/README.md

   and then search the product details in an indexed fashion for quick access
 - As next step would like to containerize the application, would like to host this on a cloud platform like Openshift with running multiple pods for better throughput.
 - Would like to use reactive framework like WebFlux for asynch communication and Streaming.
+- Wish to multi-thread processing within a single batch to utilize the multiple cores